phetsims/equality-explorer/doc/implementation-notes.md

 2. The `TermCreator` that manages the `Term` receives notification that the `Term` has been disposed.
 It removes the `Term` from the scale (if relevant), and removes the `Term` from its list of managed `Term`s.
 See `termWasDisposed` in [TermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/TermCreator.js).
 3. The listener associated with the `Term`'s `disposedEmitter` receives notification that the `Term` has been disposed.
 The listener calls the associated `TermNode`'s `dispose` method, removing it from the scenegraph.
 See `termCreatedListener` in [EqualityExplorerSceneNode](https://github.com/phetsims/equality-explorer/blob/master/js/common/view/EqualityExplorerSceneNode.js).

+**Big Numbers**: In screens where like terms are combined (_Operations_ and _Solve It!_) there is no inherent maximum value.
+If we allowed it, values would grow arbitrarily large, exceeding the ability to be represented.
+All integers (including numerators and denominators) are therefore limited to `EqualityExplorerQueryParameters.maxInteger`, currently `1E9`.
+If an interaction or operation would exceed that value, it is canceled, and the user is presented with a dialog that informs them of the constraint.

 ## Screens and Scenes

 This section provides a concise overview of the screens, their similarities and their differences.
 For more details, consult the (somewhat out of date) [Equality Explorer HTML5 design document](https://docs.google.com/document/d/1xu9nawWcndFqgg5zyCGm25h-OFUsuFYnXF3QHW42spQ).